 - Average Daylength: 11 hours 27 minutes

 October will see a few more reductions in park hours, specifically the Magic Kingdom will rarely be open past 9 pm on normal nights and Disney’s Animal Kingdom will usually close at 7 pm or 7:30 pm.
-Additionally, this time of year will see Rivers of Light only occur a few times a week.
-The one park moving in the opposite direction is Epcot, which begins to extend hours and move Illuminations for the first real time of the year.
-The weekend crowds from the Epcot Food and Wine Festival will correspond with a closing time and Illuminations performance at 10 pm many Fridays and Saturdays.
+The one park moving in the opposite direction is Epcot, which begins to extend hours and move Epcot Forever for the first real-time of the year.
+The weekend crowds from the Epcot Food and Wine Festival will correspond with a closing time and Epcot Forever performance at 10 pm many Fridays and Saturdays.

 - Average Sunrise: 7:38 am, range from 7:37 am – 7:39 am before DST / 6:50 am, range from 6:40 am – 7:00 am after DST

 - Average Sunset: 6:38 pm, range from 6:40 pm – 6:38 pm before DST / 5:31 pm, range from 5:37 pm – 5:28 pm, after DST

 The first Sunday in November is the customary end of Daylight Saving Time, so all times shift back an hour at that time.
 The park times and nighttime spectaculars begin the month pretty consistently to what was going on in October, but start extending hours closer to the week of Thanksgiving.
 The parks will typically stay open a little later starting then; Epcot Forever will shift to 9:30 pm and Disney Enchatment will be shown around 10 pm.